sandepal-org/mq01-ops/README.md

 Feel free to verify the MQ installation with the following
 command:

-(Note that you may need to wait for 30 seconds before issuing the command, as installation takes a little time to get started.)
+(Note that you may need to wait for a few minutes before issuing the command, as installation takes a little time to complete.)

 ```bash
 oc get clusterserviceversion